-6.1 The degree of security against flooding that should be provided by a surface drainage channel needs to be decided on a case-by-case basis.

-6.2 On critical lengths of road, it may be necessary to design channels for storms of higher return period than normal in order to reduce the risk of overflowing.
+- 6.1 The degree of security against flooding that should be provided by a surface drainage channel needs to be decided on a case-by-case basis. - 6.2 On critical lengths of road, it may be necessary to design channels for storms of higher return period than normal in order to reduce the risk of overflowing.
 Examples are lengths in which a change in superelevation from one side of the road to the other causes the cross-fall to be locally zero; flooding at such a point might spread across the full width of the road.
-A higher standard of design may also be appropriate for sections draining to longitudinal sag points where it is important to prevent ponding.

-In the absence of special factors of the type 6.3 described in paragraph 6.2, it will normally be appropriate for a channel in the verge to be designed to just flow full for a storm with a return period of N = 1year.
-The HCD (MCHW 3) and HA 39 (DMRB 4.2) permit the outer edge of a verge channel (farthest from the carriageway) to be set higher than the inner edge, as shown in Figure 2.
-This allows some surcharging to occur on to the adjacent hardstrip or hardshoulder during rarer storm events.
-The maximum permissible widths of flooding are 1.0m for all-purpose roads and 1.5m for motorways.
+A higher standard of design may also be appropriate for sections draining to longitudinal sag points where it is important to prevent ponding. - 6.3 In the absence of special factors of the type described in paragraph 6.2, it will normally be appropriate for a channel in the verge to be designed to just flow full for a storm with a return period of N = 1 year.
+The cross section profile shown in the HCD (MCHW 3) and HA 39 (DMRB 4.2) can have the outer edge of a verge channel (farthest from the carriageway) set higher than the inner edge, as shown in Figure 3.1.
+This allows some surcharging to occur on to the adjacent hardstrip or hardshoulder during less frequent storm events.
+The maximum permissible widths of flooding are stated in HD33 as 1.0m for all-purpose roads and 1.5m for motorways.
 As an example, a 1.0m width of flooding on a road with a cross-fall of 1:40 can be allowed by constructing the outer edge of the channel so that it is 25mm higher than the inner edge.
 Larger flows will cause the channel to overflow into the verge rather than to encroach farther on to the carriageway.
-Unless there are special factors, it will normally be appropriate to check that a surcharged channel is able to cater for a storm with a return period of N = 5 years without overflowing.

-6.4 Channels in the central reserve may need to be designed to a higher standard than those in the verge because it is important to prevent water from encroaching on to the adjacent fast lane or from overflowing on to the opposite carriageway.
-HA 39 (DMRB 4.2) specifies certain geometric requirements in order to prevent such occurrences.
-If no surcharging of a channel in the central reserve is permissible, it should normally be designed to flow just full for a storm with a return period of N = 5 years (in the absence of other special factors such as those described in paragraph 6.2).

-If the cross-sectional profile in the central reserve does safely permit some surcharging, then the normal design requirements should be similar to those for verge channels: ie, N = 1 year for the channel just flowing full; and N = 5 years for the channel with the permitted amount of surcharging.

-6.5 The standard of performance appropriate for critical sections of road (see paragraph 6.2) will depend upon the particular circumstances but design storm return periods of N = 10 years or N = 20 years may be suitable choices.
+Unless there are special factors, it will normally be appropriate to check that a surcharged channel is able to cater for a storm with a return period of N = 5 years without overflowing. - 6.4 Channels in the central reserve may need to be designed to a higher standard than those in the verge because it is important to prevent water from encroaching on to the adjacent lane or from overflowing on to the opposite carriageway.
+HA 39 (DMRB 4.2) contains the geometric requirements in order to prevent such occurrences.
+If no surcharging of a channel in the central reserve is permissible, the channel should be designed to flow just full for a storm with a return period of N = 5 years (in the absence of other special factors such as those described in paragraph 6.2). - 6.5 If the cross-sectional profile in the central reserve does safely permit some surcharging, then the normal design requirements should be similar to those for verge channels: ie, N = 1 year for the channel just flowing full; and N = 5 years for the channel with the permitted amount of surcharging. - 6.6 The standard of performance appropriate for critical sections of road (see paragraph 6.2) will depend upon the particular circumstances but design storm return periods of N = 10 years or N = 20 years may be suitable choices.